TBD54566975/tbdex/specs/protocol/README.md

 ### `Quote`
-> PFI -> Alice: "OK, here's your Quote that describes how much BTC you will receive based on your RFQ.
-Here's the total fee in USD associated with the payment methods you selected.
+> PFI -> Alice: "OK, here's your Quote that describes how much payout currency you will receive based on your RFQ.
+Here's the total fee in payin currency associated with the payment methods you selected.
 Here's how to pay us, and how to let us pay you, when you're ready to execute the Quote.
 This quote expires at X time."

 | field                     | data type                       | required | description                                                                                                   |
 | ------------------------- | ------------------------------- | -------- | ------------------------------------------------------------------------------------------------------------- |